 James studied composition at the Royal Academy of Music, where he was fortunate enough to receive the Regency Award, Pullen Memorial Prize, Charles W Black Fellowship, Howard Hartog Scholarship, and the Eric Coates composition prize – the latter for a first version of his work ‘Windows’, commissioned by the London Symphony Orchestra.
 After graduating James became a fellow with the Academy’s creative learning and participation department ‘Open Academy’.
 This was followed by postgraduate study at Trinity Laban Conservatoire of Music and Dance as a Headley Fellow on the ‘Teaching Musician’ programme.

 Recent projects have included work at home and overseas.
-An innovative new project with the London Symphony Orchestra has led to the premiere of a specially commissioned work for symphony orchestra and a massed ensemble of GCSE music students.
+An innovative new project with the London Symphony Orchestra led to the premiere of a specially commissioned work for symphony orchestra and a massed ensemble of GCSE music students.
 A commission for the Setúbal Youth Ensemble, a unique group that includes drummers, classical instrumentalists, jazz musicians, and young people with special needs, was premiered at the Setúbal Music Festival, Portugal in May 2017.
-A unique project supported by the British Embassy in Armenia led to James composing a new work based on Armenian poetry that was premiered in Yerevan, Armenia in September 2017.
+A project celebrating cultural links between Britain and Armenia, supported by the British Embassy, has led to James composing new works based on Armenian poetry that have been premiered in Yerevan, Armenia.
 Other projects have included the founding of a creative choir for adults, ongoing work delivering music education for young refugees and migrants with the charity Fairbeats!, and creative music projects in schools across London.